it-at-m/stadtbezirksbudget/docs/src/architecture/adr/08-enforce-branch-coverage.md

 ## Decision

-We are setting a minimum of 80% branch coverage for both the backend and the frontend.
+We are setting a minimum of 80% branch coverage.

 Code that is difficult or impossible to test can be excluded from the coverage.
 Furthermore, generated code does not count towards coverage and should be excluded.

-For components, coverage will not be considered and the UI will be tested only rudimentarily where it is dynamic (e.g., `v-if`).
+For ui components, coverage will not be considered and the UI will be tested only rudimentarily where it is dynamic (e.g., `v-if`).

 ## Consequences